Your WordPress site has a low Google Pagespeed Score!

 A caching plugin generates a static version of your website and saves it on your server.
 When a visitor visits your website, your caching plugin serves up the lighter static version instead of processing the usual heavier load.

 One of the best caching plugins I’ve used so far is Nitropack.
 I consistently get very fast loading speed and a high Google PageSpeed score just by using this plugin.

 You may also try a paid plugin called WP Rocket which has been good as well with a lot more technical setup.
 This is great for those that are more tech-savvy and wants more control over the different technical set up.

 A minify plugin reduces the overall file size of your website.
 The smaller file size will lead to files being downloaded faster and improve loading speed in the process.

-6. Optimize Database with WP Optimize
+6. Optimize Database with WP-Optimize

 A database is another crucial part of your website where all your data is stored in the database.
-In order for your website to loads, it needs to read all the information stored in the database.
+In order for your website to load, it needs to read all the information stored in the database.